Scarlett (Cassidy novel): Summary

+Plot

 Scarlett is a troubled 12-year-old girl who acts out and has attended five schools in two years.
 She had a brilliant life up until she was 10 years old when her father left them to go live in Ireland with his new partner Clare and her nine-year-old daughter Holly.
 This affects Scarlett deeply and, with encouragement from her mother, Scarlett grows very angry at her dad, tearing up birthday cards and various other presents given to her from him.

 Scarlett acts out a lot in school and after her third suspension from Greenhall Academy, she is permanently excluded, due to her causing a riot in the school cafeteria, insulting dinner ladies, and throwing food around due to her being a vegetarian.
 Her mother is extremely disappointed and tells Scarlett she has no other choice but to live with her father.
 Scarlett protests, throws things, and shouts, but her mother stands her ground and sends her away.

 Scarlett is determined to be as bad as possible when she gets there, to scare them and show her dad she has changed big time and how much his leaving has affected her.
 Her mother asks her not to tell her dad that she got her tongue pierced but Scarlett shows every intention of doing so.

 Her father collects her from Ireland West Airport and she is set on not talking to him at all but in the car she breaks this silence accidentally.
 Her father persists in talking to her, being friendly and apologizing but Scarlett will not accept any of what he is saying.

 When they get to the cottage, Scarlett discovers something very unexpected – Clare, her stepmother, is pregnant.
 Clare's daughter, Holly – Scarlett's stepsister – is a very bubbly and friendly nine-year-old, chatting to Scarlett, although she does not exactly get a very enthusiastic response.

 For school the next day, Scarlett avoids it by pretending she forgot her pencil case and purposefully missing the bus she was supposed to take with Holly.
 Her father catches her in the house, however, and drives her to the school, very disappointed in her.
 Scarlett gets upset doing an Irish worksheet about "Mo Chlann" (English: My Family).
 She climbs out of the window and walks for miles.
 After receiving a phone call from Mum, she throws her mobile in the lough and becomes furious in the forest, eventually being rescued by Kian, a Traveller boy of about 13 or 14, on a black horse named Midnight.
 Scarlett's father tells her she is going to be home schooled, at least for the time being.
 She enjoys this as she gets to study at the lough, talking to Kian, drawing the different plants and naming them in different languages.
 She is progressing well and settling in with her new family.